Philippines TraveL GUIDE

 2. Cheap flights to the Philippines

-Knowing a few basic tricks, it won’t be hard for you to find cheap flights to the Philippines.
-Although it’s a bit more expensive than flying to more popular airports such as Kuala Lumpur, Singapore, Bangkok or Hong Kong, it’s possible to find cheap flights to the Philippines from 300€.
-To do so, we recommend being flexible with dates and using tools like “Whole month” and “Cheapest month” in the Skyscanner cheap flights metasearch engine to find the best deals.
-Using as a stopover the “cheap airports” we mentioned before will also help you get cheaper plane tickets to the Philippines, since low-cost airlines like Air Asia or Cebu Pacific Air fly from those Southeast Asian cities.
-Below you’ll find different flight deals you can access directly from this Philippines Travel Guide.
+If you know a few basic tricks, it won’t be hard to find cheap flights to the Philippines.
+Although it’s usually a bit more expensive than flying to major hubs such as Kuala Lumpur, Singapore, Bangkok or Hong Kong, it is possible to find cheap flights to the Philippines from around $450 round-trip.
+To do so, we recommend being flexible with your dates and using tools like “Whole month” and “Cheapest month” in the Skyscanner flight search engine to find the best deals.
+Using the cheaper airports we mentioned above as stopovers can also help you find cheaper flights to the Philippines, since low-cost airlines like AirAsia or Cebu Pacific Air fly from those Southeast Asian cities.
+Below, you’ll find different flight deals you can access directly from this Philippines Travel Guide.

 3. Travel insurance for the Philippines

-More and more travelers understand travel insurance as something essential when going outside Europe.
-We always travel with one and, unfortunately, we’ve had to use it on more than one occasion.
-Thanks to traveling with IATI travel insurance in the Philippines we’ve saved a lot of money on hospital visits for respiratory or back problems.
-What’s more, the last few times we needed it we were on an island without decent hospitals and they paid for a flight so we could be treated in perfect conditions at one of the best hospitals in Manila, and they even covered hospitalizations and surgeries worth 24.000€.
+More and more travelers see travel insurance as essential when traveling internationally.
+We always travel with insurance and, unfortunately, we’ve had to use it more than once.
+Thanks to our IATI travel insurance for the Philippines, we’ve saved a lot of money on hospital visits for respiratory and back problems.
+What’s more, the last few times we needed it, we were on an island without decent hospitals and they covered the cost of a flight so we could be treated properly at one of the best hospitals in Manila.
+They even covered hospitalizations and surgeries costing $40,000.

-4. Required vaccines for the Philippines
+4. Recommended vaccines for the Philippines

-- Malaria is found in a very limited area.
+• Malaria is found in a very limited area.

 5. Is it safe to travel to the Philippines?

-It is possible to travel through almost all of the Philippines without any problems.
-It’s no surprise that the country welcomed nearly 6 million tourists in 2024 and you only have to take a look at social networks to see how travelers from all over the world enjoy the wonders of the Philippines.
-If you have doubts, take a look at Is it safe to travel to the Philippines?
+You can travel through almost all of the Philippines without any problems.
+It’s no surprise that the country welcomed nearly 6 million tourists in 2024 and you just have to look at social media to see travelers from all over the world enjoying the wonders of the Philippines.
+If you’re unsure, take a look at our article “Is it safe to travel to the Philippines?”

-Among the precautions we recommend when traveling around the Philippines are:
+Some of the precautions we recommend when traveling around the Philippines are:

 6. Weather in the Philippines: When is the best time to go?